 You can also create shapes through posing… note that in most of my images, I’m always creating interesting, diagonal lines with a bent knee, elbow, or by leaning my subject.

-Prompts are a great way to get natural expressions and most of these can be used with all the poses mentioned throughout this tutorial.
+Prompts are a great way to get natural expressions from girls, and most of these can be used with all the poses mentioned throughout this post.
 The idea behind prompts is to elicit natural smiles and laughter through their response, rather than saying “smile, laugh, say cheese!”.

-In every single pose I’ve suggested, you can get loads of varied images without needing to move your subject.
+In every single girl pose I’ve suggested here, you can get loads of varied images without needing to move your subject.
 Simply make small changes through the prompts mentioned throughout and above, by moving yourself, and by taking multiple different frames.

 Take half body shots, full body, head and shoulders, head, and full wide shots.
 Incorporate some negative space.
 If shooting in an urban environment, highlight that through the inclusion of surrounding buildings, the skyline, gritty walls, traffic, street lights and fences.